Ani (letter)

 In the system of Georgian numerals, it has a value of 1.

-Ani represents an open central unrounded vowel //ä//, like the pronunciation of a in "father".
+Ani represents the open central unrounded vowel //ä//, like the pronunciation of a in "father".
 It is typically romanized with the letter A.

+ა̈ with an umlaut, ა̄ with a macron and ა̄̈ with both an umlaut and macron are used to write Svan as part of the modern Mkhedruli alphabet.